-#8 Updated by Luca Rossetto Casel 5 months ago
+#8 Updated by Luca Rossetto Casel about 9 years ago

 Dear John, I'm very embarrassed: I'm struggling to install from the source code you upload in Git, but I don't know how to do!
 I read some how-to, but it seems I'm missing something...
 Would it be possible to apply the patch to my installation of Audacious?